irvifa/cd0385-project-starter/README.md

 # Table of contents

-Code is available in [project/bike-sharing-demand.ipynb](project/bike-sharing-demand.ipynb) Report is available in [project/report.md](project/report.md)
+-Code is available in [project/bike-sharing-demand.ipynb](project/bike-sharing-demand.ipynb)
+- Report is available in [project/report.md](project/report.md)